3/30/11

 April 14, 2005

-Today is the fiftieth anniversary of McDonald's and I dined with a coupon on hotcakes and sausage and a bottle of chocolate milk at the Allen St. McDonald's
+Heard a feature on WFCR today on how newspaper readership is declining.
+Today is the fiftieth anniversary of McDonald's and I dined with a coupon on hotcakes and sausage and a bottle of chocolate milk at the Allen Street McDonald's

 One day over to Riverside I was sitting on a bench writing an essay when a couple of park officials came along and we struck up a conversation.
 At one point we discussed the Seuss Memorial at the Quad.
 They told me they had offered their expertise to Springfield in working up a Seuss monument that would have the excitement of a Riverside attraction, but nobody ever followed up with them.